avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 -  Sequences submitted by Peter Arctander
 -  Flagellin or fibrinogen sequences
 -  The glutamine synthetase gene from *Haemophilus influenzae*
--  The upstream control region of *Bacillus subtilis spo0A*
+-  The upstream control region of the *Bacillus subtilis spo0A* gene
 -  The sequence of the *Bacillus subtilis* Spo0A protein
 -  The genome sequence of *Bacillus subtilis*